pedro-mass/pro-con-list/README.md

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## Todo
+- ~~make pro/con list as stand-alone component~~
+- ~~move all the crud operation outside of the component~~
+- persist the data
+- login
+- multiple pro/con lists on page

+### Nice to Haves
 - modify item styling
 - move item
-- persist the data
-- login
-- multiple lists